-4 Materials and Methods
+3 Materials and Methods

 Wageningen Marine Research continues the collection of beached fulmars from Dutch beaches with the assistance of the Dutch Seabird Group (Nederlandse Zeevogelgroep - NZG) through its Working Group on Beached Bird Surveys (Nederlands Stookolieslachtoffer Onderzoek - NSO).
+Beached fulmars are collected by volunteers along the Dutch coast.
+These volunteers consist of regular beach-walkers, whereby some of them combine the collection of dead fulmars with the beached bird surveys.
+These regular beach bird surveys give the opportunity to continuously monitor the amount and species distribution of beached birds and can give early indications of larger bird wrecks (e.g. fulmars).
+Other beached fulmars are occasionally recorded on waarneming.nl.
+These birds are then retrieved by volunteers if possible.
 In addition, several coastal bird rehabilitation centres support the collection program.
 Sampling effort for the Dutch fulmar study is spread over the full Dutch coastline, but hard to define in detail.
 In general, most fulmars in our study originate from the more northern part of the Netherlands, with next in line fulmars from the Zeeland area.
 The lower number of beached fulmars from the more central parts of the Dutch coast may be due to lower observer effort, but also to more rapid disappearance of corpses due to higher numbers of scavenging foxes or cleaning activities on the touristic beaches.

 With the Save the North Sea (SNS) project in 2002, IMARES, now Wageningen Marine Research, started and co-ordinated similar sampling projects at a range of locations in all countries around the North Sea.
 Organizations involved in different countries differ widely, and range from volunteer bird groups to governmental beach cleaning projects.
 Fig. 1 shows all locations that were involved in the SNS monitoring program, and their regional grouping.
 Lack of funding has led to a stop of the international coordination, although separate countries, except Sweden, have committed to continued monitoring and submission of basic data to OSPAR, also as a part of their involvement in the European Marine Strategy Framework Directive (MSFD).
-These data are analysed in intermediate assessments (OSPAR 2017, 2019).
+These data are analysed in intermediate assessments (OSPAR 2017, 2019) and in the most recent publication by Van Franeker et al. (2021).